Scalable Side Hustles: 9 Ideas That Can Grow Into Real Income

 Medium writing is scalable in a different way.

 You are building a library of articles inside a platform that already has distribution.
-That makes it easier to get early reach than starting a blog from zero.
-Old articles can keep earning if they continue getting read by paying members.
+That makes it easier to get early reach than starting a blog from zero, and older articles can keep earning if they continue getting read by paying members.

 The downside is platform dependency.
 Medium can change distribution at any time.
 So the smarter play is to use Medium as one traffic source, not your entire business model.
 It works best when you repurpose ideas into your own blog, newsletter, or digital products later.

-If you already like writing but want low-friction publishing, this is a legit starting point.
+If you already like writing but want low-friction publishing, this is a legitimate starting point.
 From there, you can expand into blogging, affiliate marketing, or your own products.

 Income range in the database: $60-$1,800/month.